This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 - Resting the meat allows it to reabsorb its juices, resulting in a better texture.

-- Oven: Cook at 250ยฐF in a roasting pan with a rack and covered with foil.
+- Oven: Cook at 250°F in a roasting pan with a rack and cover with foil.
 Follow the same temperature increases and wrapping/resting steps.

-- Slow Cooker: After applying the rub, place the pork in the slow cooker with ยฝ cup water or apple juice.
+- Slow Cooker: After applying the rub, place the pork in the slow cooker with ½ cup water or apple juice.
 Cook on low for 8 to 10 hours until tender.

-- Electric Smoker: Use the same time and temperature guidelines.
-Keep the water pan full and monitor internal temperature.
+- Electric Smoker: Use the same time and temperature guidelines as you would for a grill.
+Keep the water pan full and monitor internal temperature throughout.

 Leftovers are great in sandwiches, tacos, nachos, or mixed into mac and cheese or breakfast hash.Nutrition